 Hiking Trails; Update 2014: There start of the Fairy Spring Trail has changed.
 The Fairy Spring Trail now starts from the Monte Rosa Trail about 20 yards past Fassett Brook.
 The trail junction of the Monte Rosa Trail at the White Arrow Trail has a sign.
 For more information see below.

 leads west at the junction of the White Arrow and Royce Trail about 100

 yards beyond the Half-way House Site.
-Watch for the junction which isn't well signed for ascending hikers.
+The junction is now marked with a sign.
 The Monte Rosa Trail bears left where the White Arrow Trail bears right shortly after leaving the Halfway House Site.
 The Monte Rosa Trails is marked with white tags and white paint blazes, is well beaten and generally easy to follow.
 The Monte Rosa Trail junction was the site of an old

 picnic grove 100 feet beyond the Halfway House Site.
 The Monte Rosa Trail crosses Fassett Brook; a vernal stream, passes the Fairy Spring Trail junction, then up a steep

 section climbing from a hardwood to a spruce evergreen forest then levels out for a short stretch.
 The Monte Rosa Trail crosses Fairy Brook another vernal stream.
 The trail then climbs up another step up the ridge passing Sweetwater spring, a stagnant water hole on left then ascends up to the Fairy Spring